ruchi-shekar/swe-pitch/PITCHME.md

 ## Are We Done Yet?
 Critique

 - **What did they do well?**
-  - There website looks very clean and put together
+  - Their website looks very clean and put together
   - Very useful idea
-  - Tie all three of their models together really well
+  - Ties all three of their models together really well

 - **What did we learn from their API/website?**
   - Learned about flask-restless